 By \cite[Cor.~3.3.4.6]{lurie:htt}, the colimit of any functor $F \from \mc{C} \to \Sp$ is computed by the Kan fibrant replacement of the domain of the left fibration classified by $F$.
 Thus, it suffices to show the functor $\mc{C}(x, -) \circ \Pi$ classifies the left fibration $\LF{(\mc{C}, W)}(x, y) \to \lpathloop{y}$.

 Applying \cite[Cor.~5.3.21]{cisinski:higher-categories}, the right square in

 is a homotopy pullback (in the Joyal model structure) as $\mc{C}(x, -)$ classifies the left fibration $x \slice \mc{C} \to \mc{C}$.
 The left square is a homotopy pullback as a pullback along a left fibration.
-Thus, the composite square is a homotopy pullback by \cite[Cor.~5.3.21]{cisinski:higher-categories}, which suffices. \end{proof} This gives a description of mapping spaces in the localization as a filtered colimit of mapping spaces in $\mc{C}$ indexed by the marked slice category. \begin{corollary} For a Grothendieck universe $\mathcal{U}$, let $x, y$ be objects in a marked quasicategory $(\mc{C}, W)$ which is locally $\mathcal{U}$-small. \begin{enumerate} \item If $U(\lpathloop{y})$ is finally $\mathcal{U}$-small and $(\mc{C}, W)$ satisfies CLF then there is an equivalence
+Thus, the composite square is a homotopy pullback by \cite[Cor.~5.3.21]{cisinski:higher-categories}, which suffices. \end{proof} \Cref{pb-colim-for-mapping-space} gives a description of mapping spaces in the localization as a colimit of mapping spaces in $\mc{C}$ indexed by the marked slice category. \begin{corollary} Let $x, y$ be objects in a marked quasicategory $(\mc{C}, W)$. \begin{enumerate} \item If $(\mc{C}, W)$ satisfies CLF then there is an equivalence